-The school district will notify students and parents of the existence and contents of this policy in such manner as it deems appropriate.
+The school district will notify students and parents of the existence and contents of this policy in such manner, as it deems appropriate.
 Copies of this discipline policy shall be made available to all students and parents at the commencement of each school year and to all new students and parents upon enrollment.
-The school district policy 506 shall also be available upon request in each principal's office or on the districts website.
+This policy shall also be available upon request in each principal's office.